VianeyCadena/Bet_ump_Game/README.md

 # Bet_ump_Game
-A simply game of T-Rex Chrome with look and feel Mario
+A simple game based on the T-Rex game of Chrome with look and feel of Mario Bros.